Sunny with a High Near 82

 Today

 Sunny, with a high near 82.
-Breezy, with a west wind 7 to 15 mph, with gusts as high as 23 mph.
+Light west southwest wind becoming west 6 to 11 mph in the afternoon.

 Tonight